This content has been automatically translated from Ukrainian.

 DocumentFragment

-Used to create and manipulate a group of nodes without affecting the real document until those nodes are added to the document.
+Used to create and manipulate a group of nodes without affecting the actual document until these nodes are added to the document.

 Node

-The DOM hierarchy works like a tree, where each element is a node (node), and each node can have child nodes, forming a tree-like structure with a root in Document and leaves at the level of text nodes or comments.
+The DOM hierarchy works like a tree, where each element is a node, and each node can have child nodes, forming a structure similar to a tree with the root at Document and leaves at the level of text nodes or comments.

 This post doesn't have any additions from the author yet.